jlbradley1844/jlbradley1844.github.io/_drafts/the-three-voids-of-philosophy.md

 go outside of materialist philosophy -  because materialist philosophy denies all of these things as having meaning.

-Roughly, the main thesis of the book is that science has claimed too much territory for itself; the mind-body problem, far from being a purely mechanical question of neurons, is a pervasive problem far from being solved; and that the present sciences are too limited to yet yield the definitive answers it claims:
+The main thesis of his book is that science has claimed too much territory for itself; the mind-body problem, far from being a purely mechanical question of neurons, is a pervasive problem far from being solved; and that the present sciences are too limited to yet yield the definitive answers it claims to questions of philosophy:

     It may be frustrating to acknowledge, but we are simply at the point in the history of human thought at which we find ourselves,